doctorguile/pyqtggpo/README.md

 Login with your ggpo credential

-Go to `Settings` => `Locate ggpofba.exe` and select the ggpofba.exe file you extracted from the official client.
+Go to `Settings` > `Locate ggpofba.exe` and select the ggpofba.exe file you extracted from the official client.

-If you have GeoIP2 module installed, download [GeoLite2-Country.mmdb.gz](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz) and extract GeoLite2-Country.mmdb to a folder.
+If you have GeoIP2 module installed, download [GeoLite2-Country.mmdb.gz](http://geolite.maxmind.com/download/geoip/database/GeoLite2-Country.mmdb.gz) and extract GeoLite2-Country.mmdb to a folder.<br/>
-Go to `Settings` => `Locate GeoIP mmdb` and select the GeoLite2-Country.mmdb file you extracted.
+Go to `Settings` > `Locate GeoIP mmdb` and select the GeoLite2-Country.mmdb file.
 This will allow you to see the missing geoip info from the official ggpo client.

 ## Credits